aganse/gym_baghchal/README.md

 python run_unit_tests.py   # run the unit tests to ensure all ready to go
 ```

+TODO:
+- still fussing with Sphinx autodoc

-with thanks for getting started by:
+with thanks for hints in getting started to:
 <https://medium.com/@shamir.stav_83310/making-your-c-library-callable-from-python-by-wrapping-it-with-cython-b09db35012a3>